Nifloyd1/PicoGym-Writeups/CookieMonster.md

 When we load the page we see a login field requesting a Username and Password...

 I SEE A LOGIN, so ofc I try ' OR '1'='1 in both fields...
-It takes me to this an Access Denied page and refers back to the cookies...
+It takes me to this Access Denied page and refers back to the cookies...

 Okay so its clear it has something to do with the cookies, lets go examine it...
 [CTRL + I  Then Application Tab] -